shreeshb51/conditional_face_generation_with_dcgan/README.md

 ### Download Pre-trained Models

-Download the trained models from [Kaggle](https://www.kaggle.com/models/chaching1998/rofevc/keras/version_1):
+Download the trained models from this repository:
-- `generator.keras` (44MB)
+- `generator.keras`
 - `discriminator.keras`

-Place them in the project root directory.
+Place them in the project root directory along with the *gradio_app.py* file.

 ---